systemsguide/systemsguide.github.io/docs/familiarity.md

 New fronts and newly discovered systemhood present their own unique and at times challenging experiences.

 - Sensations associated with new fronts and repressed systemhood, experiences of early fronting
-- Connecting the old with the new, consensually
+- Connecting the old with the new, reassociating and re-meeting new headmates

 ### Relationships

 - Diversity in intrasystem communication - headspace, notes, chat
 - Intrasystem relationships - backchatter, cofronting, opinions, mediation
-- Behind-curtain relations with system members - rapport smearing, engaging with metaphysicality
+- Behind-curtain relations with systems and system members - providing support, engaging with metaphysicality